 Skip to Main Content NPC Libraries Banner

-Click the tabs to find style manuals, digital copies of the Library's citation handouts, citation tools, and other guidance.
+The "Home" tab will provide users with a brief overview of the subject guide.
+Click the tabs to find style manuals, digital copies of the citation handouts, citation tools, and other guidance available at the NPC Library.

 If you aren't sure what style you need to use, consult your class syllabus or verify with your instructor.